d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Intuitively, we might conjecture that if one layer has variable activations that are 100 times that of another layer, this might necessitate compensatory adjustments in the learning rates.
-Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014`, Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018` or Distributed Shampoo :cite:`anil2020scalable` aim to address this from the viewpoint of optimization, e.g., by adding aspects of second order methods.
+Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014`, Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018`, or Distributed Shampoo :cite:`anil2020scalable` aim to address this from the viewpoint of optimization, e.g., by adding aspects of second-order methods.
 The alternative is to prevent the problem from occurring, simply by adaptive normalization.

 Third, deeper networks are complex and tend to be more easily capable of overfitting.